AntonioLok/online-shopping-reactJS-Frontend/README.md

 * install dependences: `npm i`

 ## Development
-To start the app, simply run `npm start`
-The app should run at `localhost:8080`
+To start the app, simply run `npm run start-webapp` The app should run at `localhost:8080`

-To start the server, simply run `node server`.
+To start the server, simply run `npm run start-server`.
 The server should run at `localhost:8000`

 ### pre-commit